-“I am Emilie Wientjes, I studied the BSc and MSc Molecular Life Sciences (BML and MML, respectively) at WUR from 2002 till 2007.
+“I am Emilie Wientjes, I studied the BSc and MSc Molecular Life Sciences (BML and MML, respectively) at WUR.
 During the masters I chose the specialization Physical Biology which allowed me to combine my interest in biology and physics."

 Why Molecular Life Sciences